30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #6.
 It’s Versatile

+Designers should be concerned about the intricate details of their logos.
 Logos should look the same in all sizes.
-A modern logo should scale so that the text it’s clear and legible.
-Think about the following questions:
+A modern logo should scale so that all design elements including the text are clear and legible.
+Think about the following questions about your design:

 How will you use the design?